+TIME OF SHIPMENT (FEB 1996)

-Time of Shipment (Feb 1996) Shipment is required within calendar days after receipt of order.
-(End of clause) Alternate I (Feb 1996).
-As prescribed in 511.404 (a)(2), add the following paragraph to the basic clause: Each delivery order will specify that shipment is required no later than the number of days shown above.
+Shipment is required within calendar days after receipt of order.

+Alternate I (Feb 1996).
+As prescribed in 511.404 (a)(2), add the following paragraph to the basic clause:

+Each delivery order will specify that shipment is required no later than the number of days shown above.
 If such order also states that "Early Shipment is Precluded," the Contractor agrees to make shipment no sooner than calendar days after receipt of order.
 Earlier shipments may result in nonacceptance of the supplies at the delivery point at the time of arrival.
 (The second number to be inserted should be 15calendar days less than the first number.)

-552.211-82 [Reserved] 552.211-83 Availability for Inspection, Testing, and Shipment/Delivery.
-As prescribed in 511.404 (a)(3), insert the following clause: AVAILABILITY FOR INSPECTION, TESTING, AND SHIPMENT/DELIVERY (FEB 1996) (a) The Government requires that the supplies be made avail-able for inspection and testing within[Insert "shipped" or "delivered"] calendar days after receipt of [Insert "Notice of Award" or "order"], and be[Insert "shipped" or "delivered"] calendar days after receipt of (1)notice of approval and release by the Government inspector or (2)authorization to ship without Government inspection. (b) Failure to make supplies available for inspection and testing or to [Insert "ship" or "deliver"] as required by this clause may result in termination of this contract for default.
-(End of clause) Alternate I (Feb 1996).
-As prescribed in 511.404 (a)(3), add the following paragraph (b) to the basic clause and redesignate paragraph (b) of the basic clause accordingly. (b)If notice of approval and release by the Government inspector or authorization to ship without Government inspection is received before [Insert "Notice of Award" or "order"] calendar days after receipt of the [Insert "Notice of Award" or "order"] calendar day after receipt of [Insert "Notice of Award" or "order"] calendar day after receipt of [Insert "Notice of Award" or "order"] calendar day after receipt of he [Insert "Notice of Award" or "order"] calendar day after receipt of the [Insert "Notice of Award" or "order"] unless authorized in writing by the Contracting Officer.
+552.211-83 Availability for Inspection, Testing, and Shipment/Delivery.

+AVAILABILITY FOR INSPECTION, TESTING, AND SHIPMENT/DELIVERY (FEB 1996)

+(a) The Government requires that the supplies be made avail-able for inspection and testing within [Insert "shipped" or "delivered"] calendar days after receipt of [Insert "Notice of Award" or "order"], and be [Insert "shipped" or "delivered"] calendar days after receipt of (1)notice of approval and release by the Government inspector or (2)authorization to ship without Government inspection. (b) Failure to make supplies available for inspection and testing or to [Insert "ship" or "deliver"] as required by this

+(b) Failure to make supplies available for inspection and testing or to [Insert "ship" or "deliver"] as required by this clause may result in termination of this contract for default.

+Alternate I (Feb 1996).
+As prescribed in 511.404 (a)(3), add the following paragraph (b) to the basic clause and redesignate paragraph (b) of the basic clause accordingly.

+(b)If notice of approval and release by the Government inspector or authorization to ship without Government inspection is received before [Insert "Notice of Award" or "order"] calendar days after receipt of the [Insert "Notice of Award" or "order"] calendar days after receipt of the [Insert "Notice of Award" or "order"] calendar day after receipt of [Insert "Notice of Award" or "order"] .
+Shipments shall not be made before the [Insert "Notice of Award" or "order"] .
+Shipments shall not be made before the [Insert "Notice of Award" or "order"] . calendar day after receipt of the [Insert "Notice of Award" or "order"] . calendar day after receipt of the [Insert "Notice of Award" or "order"] unless authorized in writing by the Contracting Officer.
 Entries are normally the same number of days specified for availability.

-552.211-84 [Reserved] 552.211-85 Consistent Pack and Package Requirements.
-As prescribed in 511.204 (b)(4), insert the following clause: CONSISTENT PACK AND PACKAGE REQUIREMENTS (JAN 2010)
+552.211-85 Consistent Pack and Package Requirements.

+CONSISTENT PACK AND PACKAGE REQUIREMENTS (JAN 2010)